 However, for data sets where the case ID is less sensitive it is a good idea to keep it in place as it is.
 The benefit will be that you can look up individual cases in the operational system to verify your analysis or obtain additional information.
 Losing this link will limit your ability to perform root cause analyses and take action on the process problems that you discover.

 Activity name: Normally, you would not anonymize the activity name itself.
 The activities are the process steps that appear in the process map and in the variant sequences in the Process Mining tool.
-The reason why you do not want to replace the activity names by, for example, “Activity 1”, “Activity 2”, “Activity 3”, etc., is that most processes become very complex very quickly and without the activity names you have no chance to understand the process flows you are analyzing.
+The reason why you do not want to replace the activity names by, for example, “Activity 1”, “Activity 2”, “Activity 3”, etc., is that most processes become very complex very quickly and without the activity names you have no chance to build a mental model and understand the process flows you are analyzing.
 Your analysis becomes useless.